ggainey/tracwiki2githubwiki/README.md

 It requires:

  * A sqlite3 export from the existing Trac instance
+ * The 'root name' for said Trac (e.g., `http://fedorahosted.org/spacewalk`)
  * A local git-repository
+ * An images/ directory in said repo, full of images extracted from Trac
  * An (optional) author-mapping.csv, of trac-author,"Git Author <gitauthor@email.adr>" format

 With this information, it will:

+ * Use --extract-trac-authors to extract Trac authors
+  * USER: Fill in matching github authors as we can, submit to --author-map
+ * Use --extract-trac-attachments to get the URLs of every Trac attachment
+  * USER: wget all into images/ in the root wiki directory so we can find them later
- * Extract every version from trac.wiki
+ * Extract every version from trac.wiki:
- * Convert special cahracters in the 'name' field to '_'
+  * Convert special characters in the 'name' field to '_'
- * Treat names with / as directory-paths
- * Create any needed directory paths
- * Create a file under git-root with the 'basename' of the name-filed, and the contents of that version
   * git add that file
   * git commit -m <trac-comment> --author <authormap.get(trac-author) --date <trac-datetime>
+ * rename converted files to <name>.md and commit
- * TODO: convert all files from Trac markup to Markdown markup
+ * convert all files from Trac markup to Markdown markup and commit

- * TODO: rename converted files to <name>.md
+## What does it convert?

+ * Headers
+ * Lists
- * TODO: commit results
+ * Blockquotes
+ * Fenced content
+ * Image links

 ## TO-DOs

- * Trac-to-Markdown phase
+ * tables? (ew)
- * Reconsider the treatment of pseudo-directories pbased on Trac filenames
-  * Leave directories with their actual names, files with same name as directory become index-file in that directory?
  * manpage
  * specfile
  * make everything more Python-y